wp-plugins/gravity-forms-pdf-extended/README.txt

 == Screenshots ==

-1. View PDF from the Gravity Forms entries list.
+1. The View PDF button is avaliable for each Gravity Form entry
-2. View or download the PDF from a Gravity Forms entry.
+2. Multiple PDFs can be assigned to a form and is also avaliable on the detailed entry view.
+3. The configuration.php file allows you to easily assign PDFs to Gravity Forms

 == Changelog ==